On this month’s tried and tested review, we’re doing out Trakker Tempest Brolly 100T Review.

 Six months down the line I’m now in a great position to give my thoughts on the bivvy, also taking into account the standard version which I used for three years.

 Hopefully this review can help you understand wether the Tempest 100T is right for you.
+All of the information below is based on the standard Tempest Brolly 100T, not the newer Aquatexx EV version which was launched in January 2023.

 Use the links below to jump to each section of the review.